-The 2024 Kentucky elk quota hunt application period is open.
-Instructions on how to apply for the 2024 Kentucky elk quota hunt applications are available and can be found at http://fw.ky.gov/Hunt/Pages/Elk-Hunting-Regs.aspx.
-The application period to apply for the 2024 Kentucky elk hunt opened August 1st and runs through April 30th.
-Three permit options are available – bull firearm, cow firearm, and either-sex archery.
+The 2026 Kentucky elk quota hunt application period is open.
+Instructions on how to apply for the 2026 Kentucky elk quota hunt are available and can be found at http://fw.ky.gov/Hunt/Pages/Elk-Hunting-Regs.aspx.
+The application period to apply for the 2026 Kentucky elk hunt opened August 1, 2025, and runs through April 30.
+Hunters successful in the draw have three weapon options: bull firearm, cow firearm, and either-sex archery.
+They must purchase their elk permit by June 15, or they will forfeit their permit.
+The Kentucky Department of Fish and Wildlife Resources (KDFWR) will be increasing license and permit fees by 5.7% in 2026 to meet rising costs in the department.
+They are also moving to a biennial price adjustment system linked to the Consumer Price Index in hopes of making future costs more predictable.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-The application fees must be paid for using Visa, MasterCard, American Express, Discover, or a debit card.
-Each drawing application you apply for will cost $10, which is nonrefundable.
-If an applicant applied for both archery and firearm bull permits, it would cost them $20.
+The application fees must be paid for using Visa, MasterCard, American Express, or a debit card.
+Each drawing application you submit will cost $10 and is non-refundable.
+For example, if an applicant applied for both an either-sex archery and a firearm bull permit, it would cost them $20.

-All hunters born on or after January 1, 1975 must carry a valid hunter education card.
-If you are a bowhunter and are not in possession of a firearm, you can just carry a bowhunter education card.
-All hunters and persons accompanying them must wear solid, unbroken hunter orange that’s visible from all sides on the head, back, and chest, if hunting during the rifle season.
-Children younger than 12 years old are exempt from the hunter education certification but must be accompanied by an adult who meets the hunter education requirement.
+All hunters born on or after January 1, 1975, must carry a valid hunter education card.
+If hunting during the rifle or muzzleloader season, all hunters and persons accompanying them must wear solid, unbroken hunter orange that’s visible from all sides on the head, back, and chest.
+Children younger than twelve years old are exempt from hunter education certification but must be accompanied by an adult who meets the hunter education requirement.

-The Kentucky elk zone is divided into seven different units.
-The primary function of each unit is to prevent localized overharvest of elk on public access land.
-KDFWR accomplishes this goal by limiting the number of hunters allowed on each unit.
+The Kentucky elk zone is divided into seven different units, of which six are open to hunting.
+The primary function of each unit is to prevent localized overharvest of elk on public land.
+The KDFWR accomplishes this goal by limiting the number of hunters allowed on each unit.

 Kentucky does not have a minimum age to apply.